Visitor's Information Updated 4 February 2021Includes:

 All ages are welcome so long as safety can be maintained and the shoe related sterile procedure can be managed properly.
 (But I have no used diaper provisions so please manage their disposal yourself.)
 Pets are welcome too but must remain outside - they're not allowed to board my aircraft.

-Utterly casual minimal value clothing is best for my rural environment.
-Please wear sport shoes or similar with soles which grip surfaces very well (heels, even of modest height, or hard sole shoes are utterly incompatible and a serious safety risk so don't wear them).
-Otherwise any style of expendable clothing is perfectly fine.
+Wear sport shoes or similar with soles which grip surfaces very well.
+Heels, even of modest height, or hard sole shoes are completely incompatible and a serious safety risk so don't wear them.
+Practical and protective minimal value casual clothing is best for my rural environment.
+Otherwise any clothing style is perfectly fine.

 If I unlock a wing exit for entry remove your shoes on the wing and leave them there, but don't step on the wing with your socks - please slip out of your shoes as you step through the exit hatch.